symfony/symfony-docs/configuration.rst

         }

 There isn't any practical difference between formats.
-In fact, Symfony transforms and caches all of them into PHP before running the application, so there's not even any performance difference between them.
+In fact, Symfony transforms all of them into PHP and caches them before running the application, so there's not even any performance difference.

 YAML is used by default when installing packages because it's concise and very readable.
 These are the main advantages and disadvantages of each format: